 May I first unfold some preface?
 I am a believer, or what most may call a Christian.
 Although I have cringed at being called a “Christian” because I do not feel worthy to be called “Christ Like” nor worthy to be a follower of Christ.
 I am, however, very thankful that Christ thought and thinks I am worthy and died for a sinner such as I.

 I voiced a proclamation of faith at the young age of about fifteen.
 However, I did not fully grasp the concept, meaning, and surrendering until my mid twenties.
 I will confess my faith has been tested and my journey has been a bit of a roller coaster ride, however through it all, I know who I am, what I am about, and to Whom I serve.

 In my decades of being a “Christian”, I have obviously had a lot of experiences.
 I have attended more messages and sermons than I may be able to count.
 I have had the privilege and blessing to go on, and preach on, a Missions Trip, teach Sunday School classes, lead Men’s Ministries, Young Married’s Retreats, a church treasurer, deacon…

 Through a few years of living on this earth, my experiences, I believe I have gained some wisdom, not only from some wise people, but from the Word of God, and how He has spoken to me through the years.
 Through this I have discovered that some “Christians” seem to “eat their own”.
-What do I mean by this, it seems some Christians or so called Christians seem quick to judge, and tear down other Christians, not just privately ,but often in a rather public way.
+What do I mean by this you may ask?
+It seems some Christians or so called Christians seem quick to judge, and tear down other Christians, not just privately ,but often in a rather public way.
 I have had my fill of this, so stick a fork in me, I am done.
 See what I did there?
 Eat, Fill, Fork, Done?
 Any how, let me get back to a more serious tone…